how to register a PT

 Share:

-But before you continue to find out about the requirements for establishing a PT or how to register a company in Indonesia, it’s good to know in advance about everything related to PT.
+But before you continue to find out about the requirements for establishing a PT or how to register a company in Indonesia, it’s good to know in compliance advance about everything related to PT.

 What is a PT?

 Given that the establishment of this PT is based on an agreement, the requirements for the creation of this new PT must consist of at least two people.
-And this form of agreement, in fact, must be carried out before a notary and then made a deed so that it can be legalized by the Ministry of Law and Human Rights.
+And this form of agreement, in fact, must be carried out before a notary and then made a deed so that it can be legalised by the Ministry of Law and Human Rights.

-How to start with company registration in Indonesia
+How to Start with Company Registration in Indonesia

 • Company Name